Patrick Garland: Career

 In 1978 Garland directed Under the Greenwood Tree at Salisbury Playhouse.
 This production transferred to the Vaudeville Theatre in the Strand London West End in the spring of 1979.
 In 1980, Garland was responsible for the York Mystery Plays.
 He directed the revival of My Fair Lady on Broadway in the early 1980s with Rex Harrison (about whom he wrote The Incomparable Rex) and Don Giovanni and in Japan, Handel's opera Ottone.
 He also directed Eileen Atkins in his own adaptation of Virginia Woolf's book A Room of One's Own.

 In 2000, he directed Simon Callow in The Mystery of Charles Dickens by Peter Ackroyd, followed by a tour that culminated in Australia and Broadway (the 2012 revival did not directly involve Garland), and Joan Collins in Full Circle by Alan Melville.
 He also worked with Alan Bennett again, directing Patricia Routledge in the second Talking Heads and Bennett himself in Telling Tales.

 He directed the film of Ibsen's A Doll's House (1973) with Claire Bloom, Anthony Hopkins and Ralph Richardson, and his 1971 television film of The Snow Goose won Golden Globe: "Best Movie made for TV" and was nominated for both a BAFTA award and an Emmy.
 He directed Fanfare for Elizabeth at Covent Garden on Queen Elizabeth II's 60th Birthday, and in 1986 at Westminster Abbey Celebration of a Broadcaster. of the late Richard Dimbleby.
 1989 he directed the Thanksgiving Service in Westminster Abbey for Lord Olivier.
 In 1998 Garland devised 'A Christmas Glory' for the 300th anniversary of St Paul's Cathedral.
 He also devised and presented several performances for the Charleston Festival.

 Personal life

 Garland was married to the actress Alexandra Bastedo from 1980; the wedding took place at Chichester Cathedral.
 He was awarded Honorary D Litt at the University of Southampton 1994 and an Honorary Fellow of St Edmund Hall, Oxford in 1997.

 Memoirs and book on Corsica

 Garland had been working on his memoirs, as well as a book about Corsica, that both remained unfinished at the time of his death.
 It was announced that his memoirs would be completed by Simon Callow.

 Archive

-After Garland's death the British Library acquired his archive.